vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 ```

 #### Scores object

 The scores object allows you to acccess the different scores computed for a
 search result.

-* `lexical` - The lexical score before the neural score is applied, optimized for
+* `lexical` - The lexical score before the neural score is applied, optimized for traditional
+  [keyword-based search](/docs/learn/enable-keyword-text-matching).
+These scores do not consider the deeper semantic
+  meanings of the words.
+Instead, they focus on whether the keywords in the
-  keyword search.
-This score may be missing if lexical search is not enabled.
+  query match the terms in the document.
+This score may be missing if lexical
+  search is not enabled.
 * `neural` - The neural score before the lexical score is applied, providing a
-  semantic understanding of the query intent.
+  [semantic understanding](/docs/learn/semantic-search/semantic-search-overview) of the query.
+These scores go
+  beyond simple keyword matching to understand the contextual meaning behind
+  the query.
+These scores are effective for achieving a deeper level of
+  accuracy in complex queries, especially when the relationships between words
+  matters more than specific keywords.
 * `interpolated` - The computed interpolation between the lexical and neural
+  scores, blending them into a [hybrid search](/docs/learn/hybrid-search).
+These scores consider
-  scores, blending the keyword and neural.
+  both the exact keyword matches and the semantic relationships between words,
+  offering a balanced approach to a query.
 This score may be missing if
   lexical score is not enabled.

 #### Get examples